 A number of years of practical experience (as a stablehand/strapper/stable manager/track rider/jockey) in the racing industry are necessary to develop the skills to become a competent and successful trainer.

-Currently, in NSW there are approximately 1100 public trainers and 130 owner/trainers state-wide.
+In NSW there are approximately 900 public trainers and 100 owner/trainers state-wide.
 Racehorse owners pay a daily rate to the trainer, to maintain a horse in training.
 Trainers also receive a percentage of prize money.
 Income is variable depending on the number of horses in training and the site of the racing stables.
 Horse training is like any other business, success depends not only on the trainer's horse training skills, but also on their business management expertise.